Fresh start. Fresh stories.

 Who I am?

-· Were I am from: I was born in Iran, living in Germany for more than 35 years
+I was born in Iran, living in Germany for more than 35 years and my profession is both a journalist & language teacher.

-· What I love (2): Curious open mind people, who don’t think just in categories and stereotypes
+There are two things that I love traveling, hiking, sport, cooking, art, books & of course music and curious open mind people, who don’t think just in categories and stereotypes.

-· What I love in tango (dance): Embrace, energy, flow & musicality
+What do I love in tango (dance) is Embrace, energy, flow & musicality